Top 5 Telescope Under 500 Dollars

-For anyone who lives in a light-polluted suburb, or for people who don’t have a lot of time to locate objects by using star charts and reload or visual finder scopes, Orion 27191 StarBlast 6i reflector telescope is Godsend.
+For anyone living in a light-polluted suburb, or people who don’t have a lot of time locating objects by using star charts and reload or visual finder scopes, Orion 27191 StarBlast 6i reflector telescope is Godsend.

-The easy to use Object Locator’s database holds information and coordinates for over 14,000 celestial objects– galaxies, nebulae, star clusters, planets, etc.
+The Object Locator database’s easy-to-use database holds information and coordinates for over 14,000 celestial objects– galaxies, nebulae, star clusters, planets, etc.